JoshuaPorter0/JoshuaPorter0.github.io/_posts/2023-12-17-GramSchmidt-procedure.md

 # Creating the Gram-Schmidt procedure in python
 ## What is the Gram-Schmidt procedure?
-My understanding is that the Gram-Schmidt procedure takes a list of vectors and creates an orthogonal (90 degrees in refernce to the basis vectors) basis from that set.
+Today I have learned that the Gram-Schmidt procedure takes a list of vectors and creates an orthogonal (90 degrees in refernce to the basis vectors) basis from that set.

 ## How are matrices showed in Python?
 If 'A' is a Matrix then we can imagine it in memory as: